keptn/keptn.github.io/content/docs/0.7.x/quality_gates/get_started/index.md

 * :heavy_check_mark: activated the quality gate for `booking` by providing an SLO

 To trigger a quality gate evaluation, execute the [keptn send event start-evaluation](../../reference/cli/commands/keptn_send_event_start-evaluation/) command.
 This command sends an event to Keptn, which acknowledges receipt of the event by returning a unique ID (`keptn-context`).
 This unique ID can then be used to fetch the result of the quality gate evaluation.

+:information_source: See [here](../use/) for more inforation how to work with a quality gate.